Justice Department taps Mueller prosecutor to enforce foreign lobbying disclosure

 “We have increased our focus into FARA prosecutions,” John Demers, Assistant Attorney General for the national security division, told lawyers at the American Bar Association’s annual white collar crime conference, held this year in New Orleans.

-Demers said Van Grack would lead a team of attorneys and administrative staff that would focus on making sure the FARA law, which requires disclosure of lobbying on behalf of foreign interests, is more aggressively enforced.
+Demers said Van Grack would lead a team of attorneys and administrative staff whose mission was to make sure the FARA law, which requires disclosure of lobbying on behalf of foreign interests, is more aggressively enforced.

-Demers portrayed the move as a “big shift” in strategy for the Justice Department.
-He said there are companies acting on behalf of foreign powers which have been resistant to registering as lobbyists and must be prodded into compliance.
+Demers portrayed the move as a “big shift” in strategy for the Justice Department, which has only prosecuted a handful of FARA cases since the law was enacted in 1938 to address concerns over Nazi propaganda.

 Van Grack was one of the lead prosecutors on Mueller’s cases against former national security adviser Michael Flynn and Paul Manafort, the former campaign chairman for President Donald Trump.
 Both prosecutions involved FARA violations.